modelscope/data-juicer/docs/DeveloperGuide.md

                     **kwargs):
             # ... (same as above)

-        def compute_stats(self, sample, rank=None):
+        def compute_stats_single(self, sample, rank=None):
             # ... (same as above)

-        def process(self, sample, rank=None):
+        def process_single(self, sample, rank=None):
             # ... (same as above)
     ```

-    - If the operator processes data in batches rather than a single sample, it is necessary to declare `_batched_op = True`.
+    - If the operator processes data in batches rather than a single sample, or you want to enable batched processing, it is necessary to declare `_batched_op = True`.
+      - For the original `compute_stats_single` and `process_single` functions, you can keep it still and Data-Juicer will call the default batched version to call the single version to support batched processing.
+Or you can implement your batched version in a more efficient way.
     ```python
     # ... (import some other libraries)
     OP_NAME = 'image_diffusion_mapper'